jbgariel/algolia-assignment/README.md

 ## 3- 👩‍🔬 Learning to Rank experiment

+**Could we improve Algolia ranking with machine learning technics?**

-> Algolia search engine returns a list of ranked document, the optimisation of this ranked list is a Learning-to-rank problem.
+> Algolia search engine returns a list of ranked documents, the optimisation of this ranked list is a Learning-to-rank problem.
 Learning-to-rank is a specific domain of machine learning, widely used by google for its search engine.
 We could try some experiments to improve ranking in returned documents.

-**Could we improve Algolia ranking with machine learning technics?**

 > ⚠️ Due to time constrains, some shortcuts have been made, like not taking into account filters etc..
 I also did not do a lot of algorithm tuning and took out-of-the-box algorithms..

 ### 1- Feature Engineering